 International Business Tax Attorneys in California

-TAX ISSUES IMPACTING NON-RESIDENT ALIENS WHO OWN U.S. PROPERTY
+INTERNATIONAL TAX LAW: ISSUES IMPACTING NON-RESIDENT ALIENS WHO OWN U.S. PROPERTY

 Non-resident aliens, people who are not U.S. citizens and do not reside in the U.S., often do not receive as favorable estate and gift tax treatment as U.S. citizens and residents.
 For example, a non-resident alien is often subjected to U.S. estate and gift taxes when acquiring U.S. property when a U.S. citizen or resident would not.
 For example, when a non-resident alien buys property such as an apartment building or home for their college-aged son or daughter, and the title is in their individual name, they could be subjected to significant estate taxes when they pass away.
 Likewise, they could be subjected to significant gift taxes if they give the property away prior to death.